d-matrix-ai/dmx-compressor/README.md

 ```

 Here `model` is functionally equivalent to `Net()`, and all `torch` functionalities are still available, but `model` is equipped with d-Matrix specific features, making it ready for co-design configuration and/or optimization, at training time or post-training.
-See advanced topics below for further details.
+See advanced topics for further details.

 `model.dmx_config` is a dictionary that contains all, and only those, configurations that affect the functional behavior of the model, different from the behavior of the original `Net()`.
 Use method `model.transform()` to set these configurations, through application of configuration rules.
 See advanced topics for engineering of configuration rules.